simonknittel/discord-bot-api/README.md

 Discord Bot API
 ===
-This is a plugin based and configurable Discord bot.
+This is a plugin based, self-hosted and configurable Discord bot.
 You can use plugins to play music, do a raffle or other things.
 You can even create your own ones!

 Need help?
 ---